-No. PSS scope Description / Requirements Criteria to of studies benchmark 1 Modelling Modelling To model the solar PV Inverters and the Facility in PSS®E in detail.
-From the detailed models, create the lumped Inverter and aggregate Facility models in PSS®E. To compare the results between detailed and lumped models.
-To prepare dynamic models for lumped Inverter, controller and proposed reactive power compensation/FACTS devices (if installed).
-To submit the detailed and aggregated power flow models in the simulation software format as agreed by TNB, which includes the following: PSS®E load flow raw data file ("raw file") and sequence data file ("seq file"); and Reactive power capability curve of the Facility, written in the format compatible with PSS®E activity GCAP.
-To submit the dynamic models for lumped Inverter, controller and proposed reactive power compensation/FACTS devices (if installed), in the simulation software format as agreed by TNB, which includes the following: PSS®E dynamic data file ("dyr file"); benchmark
+No. PSS scope of studies Description / Requirements Criteria to benchmark No. - To model the solar PV Inverters and the Facility in PSS®E in detail.
+From the detailed models, to create the lumped Inverter and aggregate Facility models in PSS®E. To compare the results between detailed and lumped models.
+To prepare the dynamic simulation models in PSS@E that shall represent the following system, but not limited to: Lumped solar photovoltaic inverter; Power Plant Controller; Maximum power point tracker (MPPT) control (if installed); and SVC/SVG/STATCOM/any FACTS devices (if installed) Working files including PSSE

-NI- PSS scope December / Demoisson Criteria to No. of studies Description / Requirements benchmark 2 Power-flow Model software source codes (flecs and/or fortran codes) for 'user defined' model.
-To evaluate the Orid System's Crid Codo and 2 and Contingenc y Analysis To evaluate the Grid System's adequacy to accommodate the energy delivered by the Facility without violating the thermal loading of transmission elements (eg. overhead line, underground cable, transformer etc.) and voltage level of the substations under both normal conditions and N-1 contingencies.
+No. PSS scope Description / Requirements Criteria to 110. of studies benchmark PSS®E load flow raw data file ("raw file") and sequence data file ("seq file"); and Reactive power capability curve of the Facility, written in the format compatible with PSS®E activity GCAP.
+To submit the dynamic models for lumped Inverter, controller and proposed reactive power compensation/FACTS devices (if installed), in the simulation software format as agreed by TNB, which includes the following: PSS®E dynamic data file ("dyr file"); and Dynamic Link Library file (.dll) that compatible to PSS®E version used by Grid Owner for 'user defined' model; and Model software source codes (flecs and/or fortran codes) for 'user defined' model (to be included in Stage 2 PSS submission).
+2 Power-flow and Contingenc y Analysis • To evaluate the Grid System's adequacy to accommodate the energy delivered by the Facility without violating the thermal loading of transmission elements (eg. overhead line, underground cable, transformer etc.) and voltage level of the Grid Code and TSRS

+No. PSS scope of studies Description / Requirements Criteria to benchmark substations under both normal conditions and N-1 contingencies.
 To assess the impact of N-1-1 and/or N-2 contingencies to the Grid System at the grid interconnection point and its vicinity.
-Power flow shall consider various operating scenarios to reflect the Facility's intermittent behavior.
-To determine the need for reinforcements to allow the connection of the Facility to the Grid System.
-TSRS 3 Short Circuit Analysis To provide short circuit impedances for the selection of equipment.
-To calculate the maximum short circuit fault current contribution from the Facility at the Interconnection Point in the event of single-phase fault to ground fault, phase to phase fault and bolted three-phase fault events.
-IEC 60909 calculation method is to be used.
-Grid Code and TSRS
+Power flow shall consider various operating scenarios to reflect the Facility's intermittent behavior. • To determine the need for reinforcements to allow the connection of the Facility to the Grid System.
+3 Short Circuit Analysis • To provide short circuit impedances for the selection of equipment.
+Grid Code and TSRS • To calculate the maximum short circuit fault current contribution from the Facility at the Interconnection Point in the event of single-phase fault to ground fault, phase to phase fault and bolted three-phase fault events.
+IEC 60909 calculation method is to be used. • Short circuit analysis shall consider various generation dispatch scenarios in the Grid System to determine the maximum short circuit fault current

-No. PSS scope Description / Requirements 140. of studies Description/ Requirements benchmark Short circuit analysis shall consider various generation dispatch scenarios in the Grid System to determine the maximum short circuit fault current contribution at the Interconnection Point.
-To finalize the short circuit ratings for the selection of equipment.
-To identify mitigation steps to ensure short circuit fault level remains within limits.
+Na PSS scope Description / Descriptions Criteria to No. of studies Description / Requirements benchmark contribution at the Interconnection Point.
+To finalize the short circuit ratings for the selection of equipment. • To identify mitigation steps to ensure short circuit fault level remains within limits.
 4 Reactive Power Requiremen ts To assess the profile of transmission voltage at the Interconnection Point and its vicinity.
 To determine the necessity to install reactive power compensation equipment to meet the reactive power requirements at the Interconnection Point over the entire operating range of the Facility at any point of the PF range between 0.85 lagging to 0.95 leading as specified in the Grid Code.
 Grid Code and TSRS 5 Transient Stability Analysis To identify the Grid System's capability to remain stable and maintain synchronism following a relatively large disturbance arising from loss of a single and two or more transmission elements or generation facilities.
 To determine the oscillation damping factor when a relatively large disturbance happens at the Interconnection Point.
 Grid Code and TSRS